Soldier (1998 American film): Connection with Blade Runner

 Soldier was written by David Webb Peoples, who co-wrote the script for the 1982 film Blade Runner.
 In 1998 he said that he considers Soldier to be a "spin-off sidequel"-spiritual successor to Blade Runner, seeing both films as existing in a shared fictional universe.
 The film obliquely refers to various elements of stories written by Philip K. Dick (who wrote the 1968 novel Do Androids Dream of Electric Sheep?, on which Blade Runner is based), or film adaptations thereof.
-A Spinner from Blade Runner can be seen in the wreckage on the junk planet in the film and Russell's character is shown to have fought in the battles referred to in Roy Batty’s (Rutger Hauer) dying monologue: the Shoulder of Orion and Tannhäuser Gate.
+A Spinner from Blade Runner can be seen in the wreckage on the junk planet in the film and Russell's character is shown to have fought in the battles referred to in Roy Batty’s (Rutger Hauer) dying monologue: ...the Shoulder of Orion and Tannhäuser Gate.
 The script was 15 years old at the time of production.

 In an interview conducted with Danny Stewart for Stewart's book about the movie, published in 2023, when asked if Soldier was initially conceived as a "side-quel" to Blade Runner that was set in the same universe, Peoples stated "No, I never had any thoughts about that...
 I wrote Soldier in 1984.
 Very quickly on my own.
 I wrote it because I saw the first Terminator in the theater, stunned.
 And it was such a wonderful movie.
 I’d always wanted to write a movie in which there was a tough guy who would be seemingly unsympathetic in the lead, and I felt that The Terminator was almost there.
 Later in the sequel, it was determined he was the hero, but at the time, he was sort of a villain.
 But the fact is, he was so great.
 I went off, and I decided to write about this soldier."

 Home media

 Soldier was released on VHS and DVD on March 2, 1999, and on Blu-ray on July 26, 2011.
+It was released on Ultra HD Blu-ray on April 28, 2026 from Arrow Video.